Title IX Sexual Harassment/Sexual Assault Policy and Procedures

-- Respondent and their advisor shall be permitted to be present during testimony of all witnesses and presentation of evidence throughout the hearing.
+- The Complainant and the Respondent, as well as their respective advisor, shall be permitted to be present during testimony of all witnesses and presentation of evidence throughout the hearing.
 Witnesses will be called one at a time, and excused at the conclusion of their testimony.

 - The chairperson will begin the hearing by entering their name into the recording.
 Additional members of the hearing panel will also enter their names and roles in the record.
 The complainant, respondent, their advisors, and the hearing officers shall also enter their names into the record.

 - The chairperson will request the respondent to enter a plea of responsible or not responsible to the charges.

 - The hearing officer will provide copies of the complaint, response (if one is provided by respondent), list of witnesses, evidence to be considered, and investigative report to the members of the hearing panel, the complainant, respondent, and their advisors.

 - After the hearing officer has concluded the presentation of evidence and witnesses, the respondent shall be permitted to offer witnesses and evidence.

 - The hearing panel may question the hearing officer.

 - The hearing officer and hearing panel may question any witness, including the respondent or the complainant.